 Parameter name - Value

-Engine type - Four-stroke, compression ignition
+Engine type - Four-stroke, with compression ignition

-Cylinder arrangement - V-shaped, 90° camber
+Cylinder arrangement - V-shaped, with a 90° camber angle

 Cylinder firing order - 1-5-4-2-6-3-7-8